 Starter – use this handy chart to help you keep track of your feeding times.

-- After the 12 hours have passed, add another tablespoon of flour and another of water, mix together, cover loosely and leave for another 12 hours.
+- After the 12 hours have passed, add another tablespoon of flour and another of water, mix together, cover with the damp tea towel and leave for another 12 hours.

 - Put a little oil into a frying pan, roll it around to cover the surface and heat until nice and hot.

-- Add the baking powder to the batter and beat together well.
+- Sieve the baking powder into the batter and beat well with a whisk.

-- Pour some of the sticky batter into the pan to make 10cm/4” circles and cook over a medium heat.
+- Pour some of the sticky batter into the pan to make 75mm/3” circles and cook over a medium heat.

-- When bubbles appear on the surface and the base has browned, turn the pancake over and cook the other side.
+- When the bubbles appear on the surface and the base is golden turn the pancake over and cook the other side.

 - Transfer the cooked pancakes to a plate and repeat with the remaining batter.